v-morlock/docker-opencv-cmake/README.md

 > This image is optimized for 4 CPU-cores

-Docker Image with OpenCV v4.5.0 and CMake v3.16.5.
-Also as an peer-dependancy Python is included.
+Docker Image with OpenCV v4.5.0 and CMake v3.16.5 (or higher).
+Also as an peer-dependancy Python (dev) is included.

 Available on dockerhub `mxzinke/opencv-cmake`.